Your guide to digital asset management for small businesses

 How long will it take to get going?

 This depends on the digital asset management system you decide to go with.
-If you opt for an enterprise-focused tool, then you’ll get an enterprise-focused onboarding experience.
-And by that we mean it’ll take a while.
+If you opt for an enterprise-focused tool, then you'll get an enterprise-focused onboarding experience.
+And by that we mean it'll take a while and you'll pay for the privilege.

 If you sign-up with Dash, we’ll do all the asset migration for you.
 You’d just need to share your Dropbox or Drive folders with us, and we’ll get all your assets into their new home.
 And we’ll do it for free.